-A month-long showcase of films by iconic Japanese anime house Studio Ghibli is coming to Australia.
+A month-long showcase of films by iconic Japanese anime house Studio Ghibli is on now in Australia.

 Celebrate!
 Studio Ghibli will screen all 22 titles including My Neighbour Totoro, Princess Mononoke and the Oscar-winning Spirited Away in cinemas across the country.